Subcategory (RNA class) for MIR206 Gene

 GeneCards Summary for MIR206 Gene

 MIR206 (MicroRNA 206) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR206 include Duchenne Muscular Dystrophy and Muscle Disorders.
-Among its related pathways are miRs in Muscle Cell Differentiation and MicroRNAs in cancer.
+Diseases associated with MIR206 include Muscle Disorders and Epithelioid Sarcoma.
+Among its related pathways are miRs in Muscle Cell Differentiation and Glial Cell Differentiation.